rjw1/paas-tech-docs/source/getting_started/passwords.html.md

 ---
-title:     Choosing Passwords
+title:  Choosing passwords
-id:        choosing-passwords
+id:  passwords
 navigator: false
-order: 240
+order:  103
 ---

 ##Choosing passwords

 When setting a password for your GOV.UK PaaS account, it is important to choose one that is both unique and resistant to attack.